kingyin3613/kingyin3613.github.io/content/morphology.md

 </p>

-If you take use of this package, or if it helps you in your research on cellular solids, we kindly ask that you cite this paper:
+If this package helps you in building a even cooler software or package, or it helps you in your research on wood, honeycomb structure, or other prismatic cellular solids, we kindly ask that you cite this paper:

 [![DOI](https://joss.theoj.org/papers/10.21105/joss.04945/status.svg)](https://doi.org/10.21105/joss.04945)

 ```